About Kinfolkology

 Kinfolkology is supported by a dynamic advisory board of Descendants, scholars, specialists and storytellers.
 You can view the entire Kinfolkology team here.

 Kinfolkology is committed to building structural parity with Descendant communities.
 Structural parity is a model of shared organizational authority or governance developed by the Montpelier Descendants Committee.
-When structural parity is in place, Descendants are represented—and empowered—at every level of an organization.
+In essence of Kinfolkology’s commitment to structural parity, Kinfolkology x Community workshops are devoted to collaboration and co-visioning with Descendant communities.